-The Organization was able to implement programming and participate in international competitions in the second half of the season while following all restrictions and safety requirements.
-The Organization received approximately \$560,000 in one-time emergency funding from Sport Canada to support National Sport Organizations activities throughout the pandemic and to cover additional costs, including loss of revenues from other sources.
-The Organization also applied and qualified for one of the assistance programs that was announced by the Government during 2020 as described in Note 8.
+The Organization was able to implement programming and participate in international competitions during the year, while following all restrictions and safety requirements.
+The Organization received approximately \$774,000 in recovery support (2021 - \$560,000 in emergency funding) from Sport Canada to support National Sport Organizations activities throughout the pandemic and to cover additional costs, including loss of revenues from other sources.
+The Organization also qualified for one of the assistance programs that was announced by the Government during 2020 as described in Note 8.
 The Organization continues to manage liquidity risk by forecasting and assessing cash flow requirements on an ongoing basis.

 At this time, it it unknown the extent of the impact of the COVID-19 pandemic will continue to have on the Organization as this will depend on future developments that are highly uncertain and cannot be predicted with confidence.
-While the extent of the impact is unknown, the Organization anticipates this outbreak to result in a slowdown of administrative activities including obtaining funding and disruptions to its operations such as cancellation of sporting events, employee impacts from illness, school closures and other response measures.
+While the extent of the impact is unknown, the Organization anticipates this outbreak to result in a slowdown of administrative activities including obtaining funding and disruptions to its operations such as cancellation of sporting events and other response measures.